Journey Through The Land Of Blue Dragon: The Guide For The Best Things To Do In Vietnam

 7. Shopping In Hoi An

 For a taste of local life, travellers usually venture into the Central Market, located on the banks of the Thu Bon River.
 This bustling market is a feast for the senses, with vendors selling everything from fresh produce and local delicacies to clothing and souvenirs.
-It’s a great place to haggle and get a bargain, but remember to do so politely and with a smile.
+It’s a great place for shopping in Vietnam to haggle and get a bargain, but remember to do so politely and with a smile.

 Opening Hours: 8 AM to 9 PM